 In 2014, Paulina Nieliwocki took the leap into a second career and opened her floral design studio Blue Jasmine in New Jersey.
 Since then, she has proved herself to be one of the most interesting and creative flower voices out there.
 She also loves to share her knowledge with others—the scenes accompanying this interview come from one of her recent workshops held at a historic home in Barnstable, Massachusetts, on Cape Cod.
+Don’t miss Paulina’s floral demonstration video at the end of this post.

 Flower: You named your floral design studio Blue Jasmine after your grandmother’s favorite flower.
 Can you tell us about your grandmother and how she inspired your love of creating with flowers?